-- Your goal might be to become the go-to political news source brand with this audience.
+- Your might be to become the go-to political news source brand with this audience.

-- Your measurable objective might be to get X # of subscribers to your outlet’s daily newsletter.
+- Your might be to get X # of subscribers to your outlet’s daily newsletter.

 - Your strategy to do that might be to do things that make your brand prominent on college campuses.